October 8, 2024

 • Software and databases

 Copyright seeks to protect the form of expression of ideas and not the ideas themselves.
-This means that while a particular way of presenting or expressing an idea-such as a book, artwork, or musical composition-can be copyrighted, the underlying concepts, facts, or ideas remain open for anyone to use.
+This means that while a particular way of presenting or expressing an idea-such as a book, artwork, or musical composition can be copyrighted, the underlying concepts, facts, or ideas remain open for anyone to use (where they are public knowledge.
+If not, ideas might be trade secrets).
+This ensures that knowledge and ideas remain useable by the public, fostering innovation and creativity.
 This ensures that knowledge and ideas remain in the public domain, fostering innovation and creativity.

 image of colourful paintbrushes inside an article by EM Law on copyright

-Copyright gives the creator exclusive rights over their work, including the right to:
+Copyright gives the creator the exclusive right over their work, including the right to:

 • Create derivative works based on the original